deckhouse/deckhouse/ee/modules/030-cloud-provider-vsphere/docs/CONFIGURATION.md

   * Format — an array of strings;
   * An optional parameter; by default there are no allowed keys for the user;
 * `externalNetworkNames` — names of networks (just the name and not the full path) connected to VirtualMachines and used by vsphere-cloud-controller-manager to insert ExternalIP into the `.status.addresses` field in the Node API object.
-  * Format — an array of strings; for eaxmple,
+  * Format — an array of strings; for example,

   Example:
   ```yaml